Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

-As the IRS has recently released a new W-4, now is a great time to refresh your knowledge about what this form is used for and how to handle these important documents.
+The IRS releases an updated W-4 each year, so now is a great time to refresh your knowledge about what this form is used for and how to handle these important documents.

 What Is a W-4 Form?

-Form W-4 is a four-page IRS form comprised of the withholding certificate, worksheets, withholding tables, and instructions.
-After the employee completes the W-4, also referred to as the Employee's Withholding Certificate, the employer uses that data to calculate the amount of federal income tax withheld from the worker's pay.
-In 2020 Form W-4 underwent significant changes to more closely align the withholding to the changes in the tax law passed in 2017, and withholding is no longer based on allowances.
-The 2023 W-4 form now has some minor changes, but using the most recent version is of utmost importance.
+Form W-4 is a 4-page Internal Revenue Service form comprised of the withholding certificate, worksheets, withholding tables, and instructions.
+After the employee completes the W-4, also called the Employee's Withholding Certificate, the employer uses that data to calculate the amount of federal income tax withheld from the worker's pay.

 What Is a W-4 Form Used For?

-The purpose of the W-4 form is to inform employers of an employee's withholding status and so that employers can withhold the correct federal income tax from your pay.
-(SS & Medicare are set rates so the W-4 has no bearing on those taxes).
+The purpose of the W-4 form is to inform employers of an employee's withholding status so that employers can withhold the correct federal income tax from your pay.
+(Social Security and Medicare are set rates, so the Form W-4 has no bearing on those taxes.)
 A new employee must provide an up-to-date W-4 that specifies their tax withholding status (single, married filing jointly, or head of household), their sources of income, and the dependents they wish to claim to determine the amount of their federal tax credits.

-For employers and HR professionals, it's important to understand this form as well as payroll tax responsibilities with regards to the W-4 form.
+It's essential for employers and HR professionals to understand this form and payroll tax responsibilities regarding the W-4.

-W-2 and W-4 forms are both important tools for employers to keep track of their employees' compensation and tax withholdings, but they are used at different times in the payroll process and have different purposes.
-A W-2 form is an annual statement given by employers to their employees that provides information on how much they earned during the year, as well as how much taxes were withheld and the value of any benefits provided (if applicable) from their paychecks.
+W-2 and W-4 forms are important tools for employers to keep track of their employees' compensation and tax withholdings, but they are used at different times in the payroll process and have different purposes.
+A W-2 form is an annual statement given by employers to their employees that provides information on how much they earned during the year, how much taxes were withheld, and the value of any benefits provided (if applicable) from their paychecks.
 Employees will use the W-2 to complete their individual tax returns.

-W-4 forms are completed by employees before they start a new job.
+Employees typically complete W-4 forms before they start a new job.
 They provide employers with the necessary personal information (such as marital or dependent status) to determine the proper amount of tax deductions and withholdings.
-While the employee is the one completing the W-4, the information provided on the form is primarily used by the employer as a basis for payroll calculations throughout the employee's term of employment.
+While the employee completes the W-4, the information provided on the form is primarily used by the employer as a basis for payroll calculations throughout the employee's term of employment.

 Who Needs To Fill Out a W-4 Form?

-It should be completed by any new employee.
+Any new employee should complete it.
 However, any employee who wants the most accurate amount withheld from their pay should complete a new W-4 and use the IRS Tax Withholding Estimator.
 Additionally, any current employee should fill out a new W-4 if:

 How To Fill Out a W-4 Form as an Employer

-While the W-4 is primarily completed by the employee, there is a small section at the bottom of page 1 labeled "Employers Only."
+While the employee primarily completes the W-4, there is a small section at the bottom of page 1 labeled "Employers Only."
 Employers or HR representatives of an employer will need to enter the following information:

 In addition to completing that section of the form, your responsibilities as an employer also include: